-Cause: Although improvement was noted, the District's closing process did not identify all transactions that needed to be recorded during the closing process.
-It appeared that management properly coded invoices, but did not review of the entries made by the contract accountant to ensure the amounts were posted to the correct account.
+Cause: The District's closing process did not identify all transactions that needed to be recorded during the closing process.
+It appeared that management properly coded invoices, but accrual entries were generally not made due to the bookkeeper having health issues and not being able to spend time closing the books.